dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 Adding Custom Functions
 =======================

-As mentioned in the :doc:`first section  <tutorial>` of this tutorial fenics-adjoint works by overloading parts of FEniCS so that it may build up an annotation by recording each step of the forward model.
+As mentioned in the :doc:`first section  <tutorial>` of this tutorial dolfin-adjoint works by overloading parts of FEniCS so that it may build up an annotation by recording each step of the forward model.
 The list of overloaded functions and objects is found in the :doc:`API reference <api>`.
-The part of fenics-adjoint that takes care of the fundamental annotation is pyadjoint, which is independent of FEniCS. fenics-adjoint tells pyadjoint how to handle FEniCS types and functions.
+The part of dolfin-adjoint that takes care of the fundamental annotation is pyadjoint, which is independent of FEniCS. dolfin-adjoint tells pyadjoint how to handle FEniCS types and functions.
 If the forward model uses custom functions rather than the standard FEniCS functions, pyadjoint won't know how to record these steps, therefore we have to tell it how, by overloading the functions ourselves.